Aging in dogs: Factors affecting life expectancy

+In 2024, a study published in the journal Scientific Reports involving 584,734 British dogs across over 150 breeds revealed that larger breeds and those with flattened faces tended to have shorter average lifespans compared to smaller dogs and breeds with elongated snouts.
+Female dogs were found to live slightly longer than male dogs.

 Effects of aging

 In general, dogs age in a manner similar to humans.
 Their bodies begin to develop problems that are less common at younger ages, they are more prone to serious or fatal conditions such as cancer, stroke, etc. They become less physically active and less mobile and may develop joint problems such as arthritis.
 They also become less able to handle change, including wide climatic or temperature variation, and may develop dietary or skin problems or go deaf.
 In some cases incontinence may develop and breathing difficulties may appear.